Koushikon/Apps.Dotnet/Readme.md

 ---

+## DI_Demo_2
+- Blazor with Dependency Injection with Different Types and Classes

+## DI_IDemo_2
+- `BlazorWeb`: Blazor with Dependency Injection with Different Types and Interfaces
+- `MVCWeb`: Setp Generic class Services with Dependency Injection and Interfaces
+- `BlazorTest`: Test the BlazorWeb Code with xUnit.

+## DI_MVC_Demo
+- Dependency Injection MVC Demo

 ## Hashids
 - A new way to encode your url parameters with HashIds Package [Source][link1001]
 - This prevents your users data from exposing it makes hard to guess the next id or something.